alschroe/AzureIoTHack/challenges_emulator/04_emu_function.md

 ## Create an Azure Function and an Azure Storage Account locally

-Open a terminal on your local computer again and make sure your prefix is still stored in it.
+Now, we will create the Azure FunctionOpen a terminal on your local computer again and make sure your prefix is still stored in it.

 1. We will start by creating our general-purpose storage account.
    ```shell